dstackai/dstack/docs/basics/python.md

 ## Python packages

-You can use both `pip` and `conda` within workflows install Python packages.
+You can use `pip` within workflows install Python packages.

 The workflow below installs `pandas` via `pip` and runs a Python script that uses `pandas`: